 As part of an increasingly competitive and demanding industry, Magna has a diversified, global supply chain that supports our global operations and, ultimately, our OEM Customers.
-Magna has implemented many changes over the past few years, and we continue to evolve, in our efforts to maintain our position as a world-class design, engineering and manufacturing company.
+Magna is constantly innovating and improving, and with our focus on delivering superior value to our Customers, we will continue to work with competitive suppliers who are similarly focused on quality and innovation.